NormHarrison/nomorobo_search/README.md

 ##

 This is optional, but can help avoid possible unwanted results.
-Each query you add to list mentioned above can have a corresponding list of 'bad' words to use for avoiding certain search result entries in Google.
+Each query you add to the list mentioned above can have a corresponding list of 'bad' words to use for avoiding certain search result entries in Google.
 If an entries preview text contains one of the words in the current queries blacklist, then it will be skipped over.

 ```python